 This is an easy activity that can be thrown together without much material.
 All you need are some markers and paper.
 Create some cards using different patterns with shapes.
 (Star, heart, circle, star) Then, cut some manipulatives in the form of the shapes you need.
 Hand your preschooler the template, and have them mimic the pattern using the cut out shapes that you have created.

 This is a really fun counting activity.
 If you want to be extra creative, you can have your preschooler help you build the monster in a craft.
-Use an old shoe box or tissue box to create a monster with an open mouth.
+Use an old shoebox or tissue box to create a monster with an open mouth.
 Then, tell your preschooler that you have “feed” the monster to keep him/her happy.

 You could feed the monster anything you have lying around.
 Whether you choose to feed the monster pom poms, cotton balls, or cheerios, have the monster tell your child how many he/she is hungry for.
 Then, the preschooler must count the number of items he/she feeds the monster in order to keep the monster happy.

 Your preschooler is probably not going to understand the nuance and complexities that can be pointed out through certain graphing activities.
 However, your preschooler can participate and even understand some basic graphing concepts.
-Grab some toys that are sort of alike or similar but have easy to note differences (ex: cars, boats, and planes).
+Grab some toys that are sort of alike or similar but have easy-to-note differences (ex: cars, boats, and planes).

 In the example I’ve outlined above, you would draw three lines because you have three different types of toys.
-Have your preschooler sort the correct toys beside each other and line them up.
+Have your preschoolers sort the correct toys beside each other and line them up.
 You can have a conversation about how the tallest stack is the one that has the most representation.
 This will help your preschooler understand the basics of a bar graph without getting too technical.

 The shape wheel is a really easy math game that teachers your preschooler basic geometry through recognizing shapes.
 Take a paper plate, or make a circle out of cardboard and draw various shapes on it.
 Then, take clothespins and draw matching shapes on the clothespins.
 Voila!
 You have created a shape wheel.
-Your preschooler can now practice sorting the shapes on the shapewheel.
+Your preschooler can now practice sorting the shapes on the shape wheel.

-For this activity, you need a dice and you need you manipulatives labeled one through five.
+For this activity, you need a dice, and you need you manipulatives labeled one through five.
 Have the preschool student roll the dice and then match the correct written number to the number of dots on the dice.
 If you want to get even more creative, you could create a giant dice with your preschooler as an art project.
 Even more, you could further their understanding of geometry by discussing the cube shape of the dice.

 This game can be done with balloons, but it really could be accomplished with any object numbered one through ten.
 Simply hide objects labeled one through ten throughout your home or classroom.
 Students must locate all ten objects, but the only catch is that they must find them in the correct order.